It's the second Saturday of the month. The season is from October/November to April.

 10:00 am Competition begins, immediately after lane assignments and safety briefing.

-Here at this range, our set up is a bit different than some are used to.
-We have 16 shooting stations.
-Each shooting station is roughly 12 ft x 12 ft.
-Within that area, the targets are visible from somewhere within that box.
-That’s your job as a hunter... to find it.
+During our monthly matches, the targets are visible from somewhere within the pad area.
+It's your job as a hunter... to find the target.
 Of course, it’s easy to follow the string.
 But, both the targets may not be visible from one spot or position.
+You may have to scoot to find the next one.
 Yes, it may take some greater effort, but it adds to the variability of the match.
-The great part, is that there is no need to declare a Forced Position.
-You’ll discover it with whatever means is necessary to take the shot.
+During our larger sanctioned events, we will have the course set up to regulation specs.

 Rio Salado Members: $10